digitalbazaar/bedrock-permission/README.md

 };
 ```

-Now to test to see if an identity with the role `identity.manager`, that
+Now to test to see if an entity with the role `identity.manager`, that isn't
-isn't restricted to any particular resource, has the permission to edit any
+restricted to any particular resource, has the permission to edit any identity
-identity we can do:
+we can do:

 ```js
 var permission = require('bedrock-permission');